Board of Directors

 Daw Nan Than Htwe

-- Daw Nan Than Htwe was previously the Vice Chairman of KBZ Bank.
-With almost 20 years of experience in the banking industry, she has been instrumental in providing guidance and vision in positioning the bank.
+Daw Nan Than Htwe was previously the Vice Chairman of KBZ Bank.
+With more than 20 years of experience in the banking industry, she has been instrumental in providing guidance and vision in positioning the bank.
 In 2015, Daw Nan Than Htwe was named ASEAN Woman Entrepreneur of the Year at the Asean Business Awards.

 U Kyaw Min Htun

-- U Kyaw Min Htun has a Bachelor of Economics, a Master of Economics, a Diploma of Education Management from the Yangon Institute of Economics, a Doctor of Letters (Honoris Causa) form the Yangon University of Economic, a Diploma of Economic and Honorary Doctor of Philosophy from the Kobe University, Japan.
+U Kyaw Min Htun has a Bachelor of Economics, a Master of Economics, a Diploma of Education Management from the Yangon Institute of Economics, a Doctor of Letters (Honoris Causa) from the Yangon University of Economics, a Diploma of Economics and Honorary Doctor of Philosophy from Kobe University, Japan.